 Individuals with adrenal fatigue often have an even more difficult time with reactive hypoglycemia, as symptoms are typically subclinical, meaning there are hypoglycemic symptoms despite having blood glucose levels in the normal range, and normal fasting glucose tolerance test results.

 Compared to an individual without adrenal fatigue, even one with insulin control problems, those with adrenal fatigue will be symptomatic for hypoglycemia despite normal blood sugar levels.
 After a meal, an individual with advanced adrenal fatigue may have more rapid dips in blood sugar below the hypoglycemic symptom threshold compared with a healthy individual.
 As adrenal fatigue becomes more advanced, dips in blood sugar and hypoglycemic symptoms occur more rapidly after eating.
 This is why it is so critical for individuals with advanced adrenal fatigue to eat a small snack every couple of hours.
 As the adrenal glands recover, the individual can go longer periods without eating, and not experience hypoglycemic symptoms.
 In fact, many individuals in very early stage adrenal fatigue, can skip a meal entirely with no symptoms at all, though this is obviously not a good idea, as skipping meals taxes the body's reserves and increases adrenal fatigue.
 Even healthy individuals can benefit from following a diet similar to the reactive hypoglycemia diet, as it effectively keeps blood sugar levels stable throughout the day, providing lasting energy.
+We’ve coached hundreds of people with metabolic issues, adrenal fatigue, and dozens of other conditions, as well as those looking to improve their athletic performance, mental focus, and mood.
+Stabilizing blood sugar levels has always been one of the top priorities when working with clients.

 Everybody needs continuous energy to function throughout the day.
 The demand for energy, by the cells, is met by taking in food that can be converted into sugar.
 When the demand is not met, the body will burn stores of protein and fat to meet the need for energy.
 These energy sources are not as effective or efficient, but help meet some of the need.
 As the adrenal glands become fatigued, they slow down production of cortisol, which is needed in the conversion of various nutrients into glucose.
 Without adequate cortisol, the cells are not able to get the fuel they need for energy.